Top 10 Sunny Day Ideas in Dorset

 Head to one of our fun, farm parks such as Farmer Palmer’s Farm Park to ride tractors, cuddle the guinea pigs and play in the barns.

-Or how about a gentle ride on the Swanage Railway, passing through Corfe Castle and onwards to Swanage to enjoy delicious ice-creams on the promenade?
+Or how about a gentle ride on the Swanage Railway, passing through the village of Corfe Castle and onwards to Swanage to enjoy delicious ice-creams on the pier?

 At many of our seaside resorts you’ll find the everlastingly fun game of adventure golf on offer!